KaiYan289/RLpapersnote/README.md

 There are also some contents on anthropology, including *locutionary, illocutionary and perlocutionary act* (see *https://www.douban.com/note/663802620/*)；The four principles of communication (quality，quantity，politeness and relativity).

 * *Balancing Two-Player Stochastic Games with Soft Q-Learning* (2018)

+* *Off-Policy Deep Reinforcement Learning Without Exploration* (2019) An algorithm learning from offline batches.
+One problem of learning offline is that it has *extrapolation error*, which are caused by three issues: absent data, model bias and training mismatch.

 # Inverse RL